pani3610/obs-parody-ticker/issues.md

         ```
     + __Analyzing the data shows that over 95% execution time is for the http calls to retrieve rss feeds which is executed by the library.
 Not much scope of improvement in user-written code.__

++ [ ] If execution time cannot be predicted correctly, atleast it can be made consistent by ensuring the code executes exactly at let say 7 seconds by padding the program execution time.